 You’re passionate, engaged and want to protect animals and their habitats.
 We are here to help, with a course designed by researchers renowned for their expertise in the science of wildlife conservation.
-Your foundation year in Carlisle will help you reach the right level for taking the rest of the degree, laying a solid foundation of skills to build upon.
-You will live, learn and study in the Lake District surrounded by rare and charismatic species – including ospreys, red and roe deer, otters, red squirrels and Atlantic salmon – in a diverse range of ecosystems and habitats, including Atlantic oak woodlands (Britain’s own rainforest).
+Your foundation year in Carlisle will lay a solid foundation of skills to build upon and reach the right level for taking the rest of the degree in our Ambleside campus.
+COURSE OVERVIEW You will live, learn and study in the Lake District surrounded by rare and charismatic species – including ospreys, red and roe deer, otters, red squirrels and Atlantic salmon – in a diverse range of ecosystems and habitats, including Atlantic oak woodlands (Britain’s own rainforest).
 Here at our Ambleside campus, you will have access to new laboratories and excellent equipment including camera traps, to help you in your studies.
 Optional modules will enable you to customise your course to ensure it gives you the skills you need for your chosen career.
 You will be able to get involved in conservation research and to go on an international field trip to learn about wildlife conservation in less-developed countries.
 Our strong links with wildlife conservation organisations in the UK and abroad, provide you with excellent work placements, volunteering opportunities and job prospects.
-On this course you will
+ON THIS COURSE YOU WILL...

 - Benefit from the only UK conservation degrees taught inside a national park.
 This provides you with easy access to charismatic wildlife and diverse and distinctive habitats and ecosystems.

 - Be taught by experts in wildlife conservation, each with a strong research portfolio in the conservation of animal species and their habitats.

 - Enjoy small class sizes which allows us to provide a personal approach to teaching and student support.

 - Be actively involved in the reintroduction of endangered wildlife species in Cumbria.
 So you can gain hands-on experience in species reintroduction as part of your degree.